 There are different levels of detail you can expect to get in a design plan from Frame and Frills.
 It all totally depends on what you need, and how much help you want on your particular project.

 Depending on what the project is, the process will vary.
 The trajectory and momentum will be based on what your overall goal, budget and desire for amount of help from Frame and Frills is.

 Some design consultations may not require any type of sketch, but just purely recommendations and direction for making the best choices in your project.
-For instance, with both color schemes and accessories consultations, I’ll provide you with my detailed recommendations as well as shopping links for each product that will best suit your style, budget and size for it. (refer to each type of consultation, either the On-Site Consultation page or the e-Design Consultation page for greater description)
+For instance, with both color schemes and accessories consultations, I’ll provide you with my detailed recommendations as well as shopping links for each product that will best suit your style, budget and size for it.

 Some design consultation plans will require the preliminary measurements be transposed into a working sketch.